Work From Home as an Online Service Provider

 ⭐️ Know when you should register your biz and open an LLC

-⭐️ Set competitive prices and create a variety of VA packages for clients to choose from
+⭐️ Set competitive prices and create a variety of service packages for clients to choose from

 ⭐️ Have an agreement to send clients that clearly defines that contract